Delft Blue Pottery; The 10 Most Asked Questions & Answers

 There are several possibilities to buy Delft Blue Pottery:

-1. If you visit Delft, you can buy Delft blue pottery at Heinen Delfts Blauw or the Royal Delft Blue factory shop
+- If you visit Delft, you can buy Delft blue pottery at Heinen Delfts Blauw or the Royal Delft Blue factory shop

-2. If you visit Amsterdam, you can buy Delft Blue Pottery at Heinen Delft Blue in Amsterdam.
+- If you visit Amsterdam, you can buy Delft Blue Pottery at Heinen Delft Blue in Amsterdam.

-3. You can buy Delft Blue Pottery online at Heinen Delft Blue webshop
+- You can buy Delft Blue Pottery online at Heinen Delft Blue webshop

-4. You can buy Delft Blue Pottery online at the Royal Delft webshop.
+- You can buy Delft Blue Pottery online at the Royal Delft webshop.

 There is a shop of Heinen Delfts Blauw at the market square in the city center of Delft.
 This shop has an extensive collection of Delft Blue pottery.
 Ask for the genuine Delft Blue because part of their merchandise comes from China.
 It would be a pity if you are a visitor from China, and you return home with a Delft Blue souvenir made in China…!

-Another possibility of buying Delft Blue is at the Royal Delft Blue factory (see above).
+Another possibility for buying Delft Blue is at the Royal Delft Blue factory (see above).
 The Royal Delft factory has guided tours to see the Delft Blue production process yourself.
 You can buy their products after the guided tour in their shop.
-That is an excellent combination if you want to understand how to produce Delft blue pottery and, perhaps, buy an item yourself.

 9. Is The Royal Delft Factory Museum Worth a Visit?

 The Royal Delft Factory is the only remaining factory in Delft still producing Delft Blue pottery by hand.
-There is a lovely museum next to this factory, the Royal Delft Factory museum, with exhibits about Delft Blue and its production in Delft.
+There is a lovely museum next to this factory, the Royal Delft Factory Museum, with exhibits about Delft Blue and its production in Delft.

-The name Delft is derived from the Dutch word delven, meaning to delve or dig.
 The name Delft was entirely appropriate because Delft was located next to a canal called Delf, called like this because it was delved.